-As was the case in the previous discussion, the purpose of the following is not to revisit the corpus of legal argument (of which there many pertaining to both Humanitarian Intervention, and more recent “application” via the doctrine of R2P, but instead to focus on the pre-emptive angle of action, whether this is forceful, perpetual, or by proxy.
-The “practice” of Unilateral Humanitarian Intervention, i.e., intervention without the blessing and pardon of the UNSC on the basis of preventing humanitarian catastrophe (potentially, as a result of veto-induced non-action by the Security Council) is perhaps most poignantly exemplified by the NATO bombings in Kosovo in 1999 (although it is highly debatable whether such practice represents “state practice” Again, this oft-cited example has received considerable scrutiny, and it is not the purpose of this present discussion to revisit the lawfulness (not) of such action.
+As was the case in the previous discussion, the purpose of the following analysis is not to revisit the corpus of legal argument (of which there are many) pertaining to both Humanitarian Intervention, and its more recent “application” via the doctrine of R2P, but instead to focus on the pre-emptive angle of action, whether this is forceful, perpetual, or by proxy.
+The “practice” of Unilateral Humanitarian Intervention, i.e., intervention without the blessing and pardon of the UNSC on the basis of preventing humanitarian catastrophe (potentially, as a result of veto-induced non-action by the Security Council) is perhaps most poignantly exemplified by the NATO bombings in Kosovo in 1999 (although it is highly debatable whether such practice represents “state practice”).
+Again, this oft-cited example has appropriately received considerable scrutiny, and it is not the purpose of this present discussion to revisit the lawfulness (or not) of such action.
 Rather, it is to consider whether (in the absence of UNSC authorization) a state may pre-emptively act so as to prevent “inception” to actual “conception” of hostis hummanis or delicta jure gentium.
 One might immediately follow-up this line of thought by “transitioning” from unilateral humanitarian intervention to Responsibility to Protect, and “couple” the discussion.
 While both are clearly very different doctrines, their ultimate purpose is to prevent or try to prevent the greatest crimes known to humankind.

 As a very unique, yet controversial and similar aside, the authors note and enquire whether in the future, the R2P doctrine should remain solely limited to humans protecting humans, or whether that protection should be extended to robots as well.
 In other words, do humans and EAI have an equal responsibility to protect robots facing mistreatment in another state (at its extreme, genocide by humans against robots or EAI, rather than the more obvious fear of mistreatment of humans by robots) and what this discussion might/should look like.
 For example, what would the threshold parameters be for acting?
-Would an EAI “bias” to protect fellow robots engage sooner in terms of severity, more practically, how would the ad bellum ROE regard the doctrine operate
+Would an EAI acting with a “bias” to protect fellow robots engage sooner in terms of severity, and more practically, how would the ad bellum ROE regarding the doctrine operate?

-Ultimately, and in relation to the primary focus of this present Article, similar considerations and question posed in relation to possible pre-emptive action by an EAI in the Collective Security Context are also apt this juncture.
-As the authors resoundingly maintain, where an EAI can accurately “calculate” a forthcoming need to act, albeit against a non-imminent and threat, part of the calculation process would be to consider every counter move.
+Ultimately, and in relation to the primary focus of this present Article, similar considerations and question posed in relation to possible pre-emptive action by an EAI in the Collective Security Context are also apt at this juncture.
+As the authors resoundingly maintain, where an EAI can accurately “calculate” a forthcoming need to act, albeit against a non-imminent and latent threat, part of the calculation process would be to consider every counter move.
 Such a counter move could naturally include the UNSC being unable to fully trigger Article 39 (in light of political considerations).
 Consequently, pre-emptive unilateral action by states on humanitarian grounds or indeed more closely aligned to R2P (both pre-emptively and via the lens of influence communications) could provide a strategic alternative to legal inaction.

 VI.
 Conclusion